rduckworthfl-ux/Cybersecurity-Portfolio/README.md

 <div align="center">

-## 🚀 My New Daily Driver: The Comet AI Browser
+## 🚀 My Daily Driver: The Comet AI Browser

-<p>I've completely switched my workflow to the <b>Comet AI Browser</b>, and it's fantastic.
-It's incredibly snappy, responsive, and integrates all my Chrome extensions into a clean, intuitive UI. <br/>The built-in AI assistant is a game-changer—it can run automated tasks and access multiple AI models (like GPT-4 and Claude 3) right from one spot.
-I use it for all my security research and coding.</p>
+I've switched my workflow to the **Comet AI Browser**, and it's fantastic.
+It's incredibly snappy, responsive, and integrates all my Chrome extensions into a clean, intuitive UI.
+The built-in AI assistant is a game-changer—it can run automated tasks and access multiple AI models (like GPT-4 and Claude 3) right from one spot.
+I use it for all my security research and coding.

-<p>Try it out and get a <b>free month of Perplexity Pro ($20 value) on me!</b></p>
+Try it out and get a **free month of Perplexity Pro ($20 value) on me!**

 <a href="https://pplx.ai/rduckworth95327" style="display: inline-block; margin: 5px;">
   <img src="https://raw.githubusercontent.com/rduckworthfl-ux/Cybersecurity-Portfolio/main/comet-pro-affiliate-link-promo.png" alt="Get Comet Pro Free" width="220">
 </a>

-<p><b>How to get your free month of Pro:</b>
+**How to get your free month of Pro:**
-<br> 1.
-Click the image above to download Comet.
+1. Click the image above to download Comet.
-<br> 2.
-Install it and sign up/log in.
+2. Install it and sign up/log in.
-<br> 3.
-Your free month of Perplexity Pro will be automatically applied!</p>
+3. Your free month of Perplexity Pro will be automatically applied!

 </div>